Find and delete files on your Mac

 Documents: See all the documents on your Mac.
 You can quickly view large files or downloads by clicking the corresponding button, and sort files by clicking Name, Kind, Last Accessed, or Size near the top of the window.
 You can also click File Browser to view the contents and amount of storage used by various folders in your file system.

-To delete a file, move the pointer over the file, then click the Delete button ; click the magnifying glass to view the file in the Finder.
+To delete a file, select it, then click Delete; click Show in Finder to view the file in the Finder.

-iCloud Drive and Mail: These categories provide general recommendations for optimizing storage.
+iCloud Drive, Photos, Music Creation, and Mail: These categories provide general recommendations for optimizing storage.
 To accept the recommendation, click the button.

 iOS files: See iOS backup and firmware files listed individually.
-To delete an item, move the pointer over the file, then click the Delete button .
+To delete an item, select the file, then click Delete.

-Trash: In this category, click Empty Trash to erase all the items in the Trash.
-Move the pointer over a file, then click the Delete button to delete an individual file.
+Trash: Click Empty Trash to erase all the items in the Trash.